adam-stokes/vagrant-sbuild/README.md

 ## create sbuild environments

 ```
-$ vagrant ssh -- mk-sbuild saucy
+$ vagrant mk-sbuild --series saucy
 ```

 ## perform builds

 ```
-$ vagrant ssh
-$ cd path/to/**.dsc
-$ sbuild -d saucy-amd64 -j4
+$ vagrant sbuild --project saucy-amd64 --dsc scratch/PACKAGE*.dsc
 ```

 ## additional

-Custom packages can be placed in **/home/vagrant/ubuntu/repo** on the vagrant guest.
+If packages are required that are not in the archive you may place them in the **repo** directory and they will be included in any future builds.

 ### reference